-The steel cylinder is cleaned by means of washing with a special fluid to ensure no fibres remaining on the steel itself.
+The steel cylinder is cleaned by means of washing with a special fluid to ensure no fibres remain on the steel itself.

-4.6.7 Treatment by dissolving the mass with Hydrogen Fluoride (HF)
+4.6.7 Treatment by dissolving the mass with hydrogen fluoride (HF)

-The acetylene and solvent in the cylinder must first be removed following steps described in sections 4.3-4.5 of this document.
+The acetylene and solvent in the cylinder shall first be removed following steps described in sections 4.3-4.5 of this document.
 The cylinders are internally treated with hydrogen fluoride in a purpose built facility.

 This dissolves the asbestos mass and means that the cylinder shell can be completely recovered.
-This process is under patent from Solvay S.A. but is not presently in use.
+This process is subject to a patent by Solvay S.A. but is not presently in use.